 - Minimal Ingredients: You only need 6 (if you don't count salt and pepper) ingredients to make this recipe.

-- Simple Ingredients: Not only are there few of them, but the ingredients are nothing complicated.
+- Simple Ingredients: Not only are there few of them, but the ingredients are not complicated.
 You probably have most of them in your kitchen already.

 - Easy to Make: Little effort and time are needed to prepare this delicious recipe.